Patient education: Bladder cancer treatment; non-muscle invasive (superficial) cancer (Beyond the Basics)

 ●Approximately 70 percent of all new cases of bladder cancer are classified as non-muscle invasive, also called superficial bladder cancer.
 The initial treatment for this stage of bladder cancer is surgical removal of the tumor through a cystoscope (called TURBT).
 This is often followed by adjuvant (additional) therapy, which reduces the chances of the cancer recurring.
 (See 'Transurethral resection of bladder tumor (TURBT)' below.)

 Of these, approximately 20 to 25 percent of initially non-muscle invasive cancers will progress to invasive types during the person's lifetime.

-- The remaining 30 percent of bladder cancers are muscle invasive, and generally require surgery to remove the bladder (cystectomy) and the surrounding organs.
-(See "Patient information: Bladder cancer treatment; invasive cancer (Beyond the Basics)".)
+●The remaining 30 percent of bladder cancers are muscle invasive, and generally require surgery to remove the bladder (cystectomy) and the surrounding organs.
+(See "Patient education: Bladder cancer treatment; invasive cancer (Beyond the Basics)".)

-This article has facts about the treatment of non-muscle invasive urothelial bladder cancer.
+This article has facts about the treatment of non-muscle invasive bladder cancer.
 The diagnosis and staging of bladder cancer are discussed separately.
-(See "Patient information: Bladder cancer diagnosis and staging (Beyond the Basics)".)
+(See "Patient education: Bladder cancer diagnosis and staging (Beyond the Basics)".)

 INITIAL BLADDER CANCER TREATMENT

 The most common first treatment of non-muscle invasive bladder cancer is surgery to remove any abnormal appearing areas inside the bladder; this is called transurethral resection of bladder tumor (TURBT).